Joe Ma (actor)

-Joe Ma Tak-chung (馬德鐘; born 27 June 1968) is a Hong Kong TVB actor and former model.
+Joe Ma Tak-chung (馬德鐘) is a Hong Kong TVB actor and former model.
 He is best known for his roles in numerous television series produced by TVB, often portraying authoritative figures such as police officers, detectives, and professionals.
 His notable works include "Triumph in the Skies" (2003), "Maiden's Vow" (2006), "Tiger Cubs" (2012), and "Life on the Line" (2018), for which he won the TVB Anniversary Award for Best Actor.

 He was a policeman before he joined the Hong Kong entertainment industry in 1993.
 He was a member of the elite G4.

 Ma is one of a few Hong Kong actors who are former members of Hong Kong law enforcement or colonial services.

 Early life

 Before entering the entertainment industry, Ma was a member of the Hong Kong Police Force, as a member of the elite VIP Protection Unit, also known as G4.

 He was scouted for modelling in the early 1990s and joined the entertainment industry as a fashion model.
 After that he joined TVB after being scouted by them.